Who we are

 The idea of establishing a global Nepali organization (NRNA) was conceptualized by Nepalese living in Russia in 2002, later to globalize and materialize the idea, a few Nepali community leaders residing in various countries of the world met in London, in 2003 and decided to form a Coordination Committee to unite the Nepali diaspora.
 They also discussed the possibility of organising an international conference of NRNs in Nepal.
 The idea quickly got the support of the Government of Nepal and the Federation of Nepalese Chambers of Commerce and Industry (FNCCI).
 This led to the joint organisation of First Non-Resident Nepali Conference on 11-14 October 2003.
 The assembled NRN delegates of that conference decided to join their hands together to organise NRNA as a common forum of NRNs.

-Anil Pokhrel is current president of NRNA Australia.
+Santosh Kunwar is current president of NRNA Australia.

 Mana KC 2005 -2007